KDE Connect – Access Files And Notifications From Android Devices

 - Send and receive pings to/from devices.

-- Find your lost phone by making it play an alarm sound.
+- Find your lost phone by making it to play an alarm sound.

 - Execute console commands remotely.